 Where Does the Idea for the Design Come from?

 The beautiful-looking patterns on the Chaos ball depict a medley of the Aztec mythology.
 Being based in Texas, the soccer gear brand was taken by the huge Aztec influence in the region.
 (Remember: Texas used to be part of the region where the Aztec civilization was located about 500 years ago.)

 The idea for the ball’s design came from seeing many locals bearing Aztec tribal tattoos.
 Chaos’ owners thought it would look good on a ball and it undoubtedly does.

 The folks over at Chaos Soccer Gear really thought things over when it comes to how (awesome) the ball looks at first sight and… in the long run.

 They pushed the boundaries in regards to design quality and preservation by adding an extra layer of protective coating to the ball’s casing.
-Meaning that what is probably the most beautiful soccer ball on the market will stand the test of times and keep looking as good as in the first day game after game for a long period of time.
+Meaning that what is probably the most beautiful soccer ball on the market will stand the test of time and keep looking as good as in the first day game after game for a long period.

 Is the Design Good for Players?
 Can It Interfere During Play?